 How to Clean Hardwood Floors

 Getting a thorough clean on your hardwood floors isn’t tricky.
-Frankly, regular sweeping or vacuuming will get rid of most dirt.
+Frankly, regular sweeping or vacuuming will remove most dirt.
 Damp-mopping is also a life-saver when you need to restore shine.

 If you want to know exactly how to clean hardwood floors using different methods, look no further.
 You can choose from one of the methods below.

 Avoiding chemicals is one of the best ways to preserve your floors.
-Fortunately, most of the items in our list of ingredients, you most likely already have in your pantry.
+Fortunately, most of the items in our list of ingredients you probably already have in your pantry.
 Using all-natural products is also great for the environment and safer around children and pets.

 Here are some of our favorite methods: